 - Stuff Bags

 Headlamps are the way to go.
-Having your hands free and being able to see at dark is a hikers best option.
+Having your hands free and being able to see in the dark is a hiker’s best option.

 “Stuff bags” are great to keep your clean and dirty clothes separate and store items and layers as needed.

 It’s always better to start small and work your way up to longer distances.
 Runners do this with a program called “couch to 5k” – where you work your way up to a 5k to reduce injury and increase strength and endurance.
 You can use the couch to 5k programs to train for hiking.
 Running is a great sport to build up your fitness level for hiking.

 In my personal experience, beyond the essentials of starting small and working up to long hikes, the most significant aspect of long-distance hiking is the mental fitness and mental conditioning.
 Hiking will try your body, your soul, and your mind.
 You will get tired no matter how much you train.
 You will get soaked, cold, miserable, and sleepy.
 You will run into dead ends, broken gear, outdated maps and an endless supply of trials and tribulations await you.

 Mental fitness is your ability to know yourself.
 To remain safe at all times and to listen to what you need and make adjustments.
 The ability to know when to rest, read your body and know when it’s safe to stop and set up camp will come with experience and, most importantly, patience.
 Don’t rush yourself, don’t push deadlines, don’t take unnecessary risks.

 Like getting in shape for long hikes, mountains offer increased challenges and require more preparation.
 Whether you’re climbing a 14er or just summiting the tallest mountains in your area, preparation is key and knowing your limits is the difference between success or failure.